Thousands expected to honor Ruth Bader Ginsburg at Supreme Court

 Even with the court closed to the public because of the coronavirus pandemic and Washington already consumed with talk of Ginsburg's replacement, the justice's former colleagues, family, close friends and the public will have the chance Wednesday and Thursday to pass by the casket of the second woman to serve on the Supreme Court.

+Ginsburg's flag-draped casket arrived at the court at 9:30 a.m. and was carried into the court's Great Hall, past her former law clerks who lined the steps.

-The sad occasion is expected to bring together the remaining eight justices for the first time since the building was closed in March and they resorted to meetings by telephone.
+Inside, the court's remaining eight justices were together for the first time since the building was closed in March and they resorted to meetings by telephone.

 Ginsburg will lie in repose for two days at the court where she served for 27 years and, before that, argued six cases for gender equality in the 1970s.